renatolond/mastodon-twitter-poster/README.md

 ## Starting
 To start the project locally, you can do `foreman start` which will start both the webserver and the daemons.
 Or you can take a look at the procfile to start each of them separately (if you don't want the web interface to be accessible, for instance).

+## TODO
+- Extract MastodonUserProcessor from check_for_toots daemon to be able to test it
+- Write check_for_tweets daemon